Adversarial Robustness of Partitioned Quantum Classifiers: Related Work

 There is a rich body of literature that studies the adversarial robustness of quantum classifiers, both theoretically \cite{liu2020vulnerability, liao2021robust,weber2021optimal,guan2021robustness,du2021quantum,gong2022universal,anil2024generating,dowling2024adversarial} and experimentally \cite{lu2020quantum,ren2022experimental,west2023benchmarking}.
 Although the intersection of circuit cutting and QML has garnered some attention in recent years \cite{pira2023invitation,guala2023practical, marshall2023high,marchisio2024cutting,sahu2024nac}, to the best of our knowledge, this is the first study to explore the impact of partitioning quantum classifier through circuit cutting on their adversarial robustness.
-Adversarial robustness in quantum federated learning has been extensively studied \cite{xia2021defending,yamany2021oqfl,kumar2023expressive,li2024privacy,chen2024robust}.
+Adversarial robustness in quantum federated learning has been extensively studied \cite{li2021quantum,xia2021defending,zhang2022federated, kumar2023expressive,chu2023cryptoqfl,li2024privacy, chen2024robust,papadopoulos2025numerical,maouaki2025qfal}.
 The distribution approach in these federated learning works, however, is fundamentally different from the circuit distribution techniques based on circuit cutting.

-Our attack model, outlined in Section \ref{subsec:q-classifiers-and-adv} with its connection to wire cutting explored in Section \ref{sec:wire-and-adv}, provides a more general framework for understanding the implications of implementing adversarial gates within a quantum classifier’s architecture, compared to previous works such as \cite{liao2021robust,dowling2024adversarial}, which consider only adversarial perturbations targeting the input state.
+Federated learning \cite{konevcny2016federated,konevcny2016federated-b,mcmahan2017communication} allows multiple participants to collaboratively train a shared model without sharing their local private data.
+Quantum computing can be incorporated into federated learning through quantum data \cite{xia2021quantumfed,chehimi2022quantum}, QML models \cite{huang2022quantum,kumar2023expressive}, or quantum communication \cite{li2021quantum,zhang2022federated,xu2023secure}.
+However, unlike classical computing, which benefits from widely available hardware like IoT devices, smartphones, and edge servers for federated training, quantum computing lacks this flexibility due to its limited and costly hardware.
+It is therefore imperative to study the distributed execution of a single quantum model across multiple quantum processors, as well as to investigate the adversarial robustness of such distributed models.